-Installed directories: /usr/include/readline, /usr/share/readline, and /usr/share/doc/readline-7.0 libhistory Provides a consistent user interface for recalling lines of history libreadline Provides a set of commands for manipulating text entered in an interactive session of a program.
+- libhistory Provides a consistent user interface for recalling lines of history - libreadline Provides a set of commands for manipulating text entered in an interactive session of a program

-6.14.
+8.12.
 M4-1.4.18

 The M4 package contains a macro processor.